 As our days begin to warm in the District, the green of Saint Patrick’s Day can’t help but remind me that spring is near.
 While we may not dye the Potomac green (as Chicago does to its river), we can hope that the Obamas will dye the fountain waters on the North Lawn green again this year!
-Though the annual parade was this past Sunday, Thursday still presents an opportunity to celebrate Irish heritage with your friends and family.
+Though the was this past Sunday, Thursday still presents an opportunity to celebrate Irish heritage with your friends and family.

->

-> Besides it being a great opportunity to drink pints of Guinness and wear my kilt (which I do indeed own and wear), Saint Patrick’s Day is an opportunity to indulge is some excellent and hearty food inspired by some of my favorite people: the Irish.
+Besides it being a great opportunity to drink pints of Guinness and wear my kilt (which I do indeed own and wear), Saint Patrick’s Day is an opportunity to indulge is some excellent and hearty food inspired by some of my favorite people: the Irish.

 All stereotypes involving potatoes aside, the Irish have some great meals.
 A favorite of mine is corned beef and cabbage.
 A favorite and family tradition of Georgetown Patch’s editor, Shaun Courtney, is Irish soda bread.